McKinley Road

-McKinley Road is a tree-lined avenue linking the central business districts of Makati and Bonifacio Global City, Taguig in Metro Manila, Philippines.
+McKinley Road is a tree-lined avenue linking the central business districts of Makati and Bonifacio Global City (BGC), Taguig in Metro Manila, Philippines.
 It is a continuation of Ayala Avenue, south of Epifanio de los Santos Avenue (EDSA), which runs for approximately 1.9 km through the affluent neighborhoods of Forbes Park and Dasmariñas Village.
 It is home to the exclusive Manila Polo Club and the Manila Golf and Country Club.

 McKinley Road has a residential character dominated by mansions with high walls and elaborate gates.
-At its centerpiece is the Spanish Mission style Santuario de San Antonio Parish church that faces the San Antonio Plaza, the main public square of Forbes Park.
-A small arcade stands on the opposite side of the plaza which houses a Rustan's grocery, a gourmet deli, a few cafés, and a bookstore.
+At its centerpiece is the Spanish Mission-style Santuario de San Antonio Parish church that faces the San Antonio Plaza, the main public square of Forbes Park.
+A small arcade is on the opposite side of the plaza, housing The Marketplace grocery, a gourmet deli, a few cafés, and a bookstore.
 The rest of Forbes Park on both sides of McKinley is closed to non-residents.